-Figure 5: Decomposition of the system represented by the causal model of Fig. 3 into independent components.
+FIG. 1.4.
+Decomposition of the system represented by the causal model of Fig. 1.2(b) into independent components.

 The CPD of a variable is also called the variable's causal Markov kernel.
 Note that by representing a causal model with a graph, the representation suggests that the edges - instead of the CPDs - are the basic components.
 This is however not true.
-A graphical model can therefore be misleading, a better representation is shown in Fig. 5.
-It represents the same system as the causal model of Fig. 3, but emphasizes that CPDs are the basic components.
+A graphical model can therefore be misleading.
+A better representation is shown in Fig. 1.4.
+It represents the same system as the causal model of Fig. 1.2(b), but emphasizes that CPDs are the basic components.

 Decomposition and thus also causality matches with a reductionist view, according to which the world can be studied in parts.
-Indeed, if the system cannot be decomposed, if there are no conditional independencies that simplify a factorization, then the DAG does not contain meaningful information (Lemma 3).
+Indeed, if the system cannot be decomposed, if there are no conditional independencies that simplify a factorization, then the DAG does not contain meaningful information.
 We end up with a Holist system in which everything depends on everything.

-It must be noted that the assumption of a unique minimal Bayesian network is not essential.
+Note that uniqueness of the minimal Bayesian network is not essential.
 As discussed in the previous section, if the minimal Bayesian network is not unique, the Markovequivalence class indicates exactly which parts are undecided (the orientation of some edges).
 So, we know exactly for which parts of the model we do not have enough information to decide upon the decomposition.

-8. Cases in which the Minimal Bayesian Network is not the KMSS
+1.8 When the Minimal Bayesian Network is not the KMSS

 To study the validity of faithfulness and the modularity property, we will in this section not assume incompressibility of the minimal Bayesian networks.
-They are denoted with $BN{min}$ .
+They are denoted with BN{min} .
 Instead, we will study a wide variety of cases, appearing throughout literature, in which regularities appear that are not described by a Bayesian network.
-We will analyze the properties of the True Causal Model (TCM) and those of the $BN{min}$ .
+We will analyze the properties of the True Causal Model (CM{true}) and those of the BN{min} .

-Table 2 gives an overview of the answers for the next questions, which will be discussed in the following.
+Table 1 gives an overview of the answers for the next questions, which will be discussed in the following.

-- Is the TCM compressible?
-If so, is the compressibility due to the compressibility of the description of a single CPD or the compressibility of the concatenation of the descriptions of multiple CPDs? - Is the compressibility of the minimal Bayesian networks due to the compressibility of the description of a single CPD or the compressibility of the concatenation of the descriptions of multiple CPDs? - Is the TCM present in $BN{min}$ ?
-The answer to this and the next question determines the feasibility of causal inference. - Is there a unique BNmin? - Is the true causal model faithful to the system? - Are the minimal Bayesian networks faithful to the system? - Does modularity holds for the true causal model?
+- Is the CM{true} compressible?
+If so, is the compressibility due to the compressibility of the description of a single CPD or the compressibility of the concatenation of the descriptions of multiple CPDs? - Is the compressibility of the minimal Bayesian networks due to the compressibility of the description of a single CPD or the compressibility of the concatenation of the descriptions of multiple CPDs? - Is the CM{true} present in BN{min}?
+The answer to this and the next question determines the feasibility of causal inference. - Is there a unique BN{min}?
+Are the regularities under consideration responsible for the presence of multiple minimal Bayesian networks? - Is the true causal model faithful to the system? - Are the minimal Bayesian networks faithful to the system? - Does modularity holds for the true causal model?

 Compress.
-Compress. $TCM \in$ Unique TCM B N min Modular TCM B N min B N min B N min faithful faithful TCM 1.
-Local structure single single Yes Yes Yes Yes Yes 2.
-Pseudo-indep. single single Yes No No No Yes 3.
-Deterministic single single Yes No No No Yes 4.
-Unfaithful model concat. concat.
-Yes Yes No No No 5.
-Latent variables No concat.
-No No Yes No Yes 6.
-Particle decay concat. concat.
-No Yes No Yes No 7.
-OO-nets concat. concat.
+Compress.
+CM {true} Unique CM {true} B N {min} Modular

+CM {true} B N {min} $\in BN{min}$ B N {min} faithful faithful CM {true}

+1. Local single single Yes Yes Yes Yes Yes

+2. PIM single single Yes No No No Yes

+3. Determ single single Yes No No No Yes

+4. Unfaithf concat. concat.
+Yes Yes No No No/Yes

+5. Markov No' concat.
+No No Yes' No Yes'

+6. Latent No concat.
+No No Yes No Yes

+7. OO-nets concat. concat.
 Yes Yes Yes Yes Yes

-Table 2: Answers to questions for the different case studies.
-An asterisk (\) indicates that Bayesian networks with latent variables are considered.
+TABLE 1.1.
+Answers to questions for the different case studies.
+A ' indicates that Markov networks are considered.
+An asterisk () indicates that Bayesian networks with latent variables are considered.

-8.1 Compressibility of a single CPD
+1.8.1 Compressibility of a single CPD